 - Cost is $1,595 per person (non chamber members pay double).

 - Two 50% scholarships are available (see application form).

 - Application forms and project details available here:

 Become a better leader and gain deep insights about how to better your community!

 Program Introduction & Orientation: Looking Forward & Embracing Change

 Personality test.
-Team building with Assembly member Woods.
-Leadership training with Senator McGuire.
+Team building with local business leaders in our community.
 Historic business tour of Eureka.